wp-plugins/easy-faqs/readme.txt

 1. Upload the contents of `/easy-faqs/` to the `/wp-content/plugins/` directory
 2. Activate Easy FAQs through the 'Plugins' menu in WordPress
 3. Visit this address for information on how to configure the plugin: http://goldplugins.com/documentation/easy-faqs-documentation/

 = Adding a New FAQ =

 Adding a New FAQ is easy!
-There are 3 ways to start adding a new faq
+There are 3 ways to start adding a new FAQ

 **How to Add a New FAQ**